lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_1/Readme.md

 ```

-3. First, we need to configure the build environment when using the OpenVINO™ toolkit by running the "setupvars.sh" script.
+3. First, we need to configure the build environment when using the Intel® Distribution of OpenVINO™ toolkit by running the "setupvars.sh" script.
 In a terminal type:

 ```bash
 source  /opt/intel/computer_vision_sdk/bin/setupvars.sh